Gamma function: Calculating products

 The example of binomial coefficients motivates why the properties of the gamma function when extended to negative numbers are natural.
-A binomial coefficient gives the number of ways to choose k elements from a set of n elements; if k > n, there are of course no ways.
-If k > n, (n − k)! is the factorial of a negative integer and hence infinite if we use the gamma function definition of factorials—dividing by infinity gives the expected value of 0.
+A binomial coefficient gives the number of ways to choose $k$ elements from a set of $n$ elements; if $k > n$, there are of course no ways.
+If $k > n$, then $(n - k)!$ is the factorial of a negative integer and hence infinite if we use the gamma function definition of factorials—dividing by infinity gives the expected value of $0$.